-A student has the right to officially appeal an academic grade or behavioral probation decision.
+A student has the right to officially appeal an academic grade or behavioral probation decision within five calendar days of the event.
 If regarding a nursing course grade (PNUR, or NRS course prefix), or behavioral probation rendered by the Director of Nursing, the appeal must be submitted in writing to the Academic Dean within 5 calendar days of the rendered decision to be considered.
 For all other appeals on decisions rendered by the Academic Dean or the Assistant Director of Education/Student Services, the appeal must be submitted in writing to the Campus President within